Welcome to the world of saltwater aquariums! This guide will hopefully get you from wanting a saltwater tank to owning one.

 2. Basic Filtration

-Protein Skimmers - A very popular piece of equipment in the hobby, and there a lot of perks to using them.
-A protein skimmer uses tension from its vortex chamber to trap proteins in what is called skimmate, which is basically organic waste floating in your water.
+Protein Skimmers - A protein skimmer uses tension from its vortex chamber (looks like a whirlpool) to trap proteins in what is called skimmate, which is basically organic waste floating in your water.
 This foamy junk collects in the cup at the top, and when the cup is full, rinse out the foam and you are done.
+This removes proteins that were small enough to pass through the filter sock or filter pad.

-Fluidized Sand Beds - Today other media is used in addition, but basically these systems utilize the amazing amount of surface area found on small particle sand by forcing water to rise up through the sand before it passes back into the display portion of the tank.
-Because the sand is being regularly churned with oxygenated water, this filtration method removes ammonia, nitrites and debris, rather than nitrates like in a Deep Sand Bed.
+Fluidized Sand Beds - Today other media is used in addition to sand, but basically these systems utilize the amazing amount of surface area found on small particle sand by forcing water to rise up through the sand before it passes back into the display portion of the tank.
+Because the sand is being regularly churned with oxygenated water, this filtration method removes ammonia, nitrites and breaks down debris, it does not remove nitrates like a Deep Sand Bed.

 Under Gravel Systems - Once popular, these systems that use air to move water over bacteria covered gravel is rarely used in modern reef aquaria, except for in culture operations, or in species specific tanks.